ankurrai1/web-chatting-app/README.md

 basic web-chatting-app allow to login and register with jwt auth. after login and register a user can find new user and groups to start chatting

-This is the open source express js based app to example of basic chatting feature in Mean-Stack.
+This is the open source express js based app to example of basic chatting feature in MERN-Stack.

 # Installation